lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 4/2 Strings.md

 char char3 = "c";
 ```

 As you can see, it is much easier and cleaner to store "abc" in a `String` than it is to store them in `char` variables, or a `char` array.
 A `String` is essential to input and output operations in Java.
 A `String` that is declared outright, as seen below is called a **string literal**. `String` literals are a fixed length and are immutable once created.
 Concatenation is supported in Java, so a `String` can be created by adding two strings together using the `+` operator.
 In the below example, the `"bar"` in the `println()` is a string literal, or an anonymous string.
-It cannot be reference again in the program without explicitly typing the value again.
+It cannot be referenced again in the program without explicitly typing the value again.

 ```Java
 public class StringExample {